 - Other representative clients include Mitsubishi, Toshiba, Cummins, Marvell Semiconductor.

-Victor is a member of the board of the Southwestern Law School Entertainment and Intellectual Property Alumni Association board of directors.
+- Member of the board of the Southwestern Law School Entertainment and Intellectual Property Alumni Association board of directors

-Victor performs pro bono services for the Alliance for Children’s Rights representing adoptive parents in foster care adoptions.
+- Performs pro bono services for the Alliance for Children’s Rights representing adoptive parents in foster care adoptions

 - “Pleading a Claim for Misappropriation of Trade Secrets in California: A Problem of Particularity,” 23 No. 3 Cyberspace Lawyer, April 2018 (co-author)